gfxdisp/eye_tracking/README.md

     ./eye_tracker ueye 2
     # Run on a stream from a specific uEye camera, using a specific GPU for CUDA
     ./eye_tracker ueye 2 1

+## Known issues/further work

+- Blinks are not handled at all.
+Probably, a good way to detect them would be to calculate PERCLOS (percentage closure) of the eye, i.e. the percentage of the iris covered by the eyelids.
+We already calculate the area of the iris as part of the circle detection algorithm.
+- Currently, the algorithm can run at 60 FPS.
+If you ever need to increase performance, you can try any of the following optimisations:
+    - make the ROI smaller
+    - apply the ROI to the camera (i.e. only read out the ROI from the image sensor)
+    - use a mask for CUDA operations to reduce the area processed even further (e.g. use a rectangular ROI and then a circular mask corresponding to the eye hole in the VR headset)
+    - (when showing the GUI) to eliminate a GPU->CPU download:
+        - build OpenCV with OpenGL support (-DWITH_OPENGL=ON)
+        - call cv::namedWindow(windowName, cv::WINDOW_AUTOSIZE | cv::WINDOW_OPENGL) before the main loop
+        - you will now be able to call cv::imshow on a cv::cuda::GpuMat directly, without downloading
+        - to draw the overlay, you will need to use direct OpenGL calls

 ## References